WHAT IS A PATENT?

 One cannot have the first benefit without offering the second.
 In order to get a benefit (the right to exclude others) the inventor has to give a benefit (teaching others how the invention works).

 A patent grants only the right to exclude others.
-It does not grant an absolute right to make or sell the invention.
+A patent does not grant an absolute right to make or sell the invention.
 Other impediments, such as someone else’s patent that covers a key component of the invention, may stand in the way.

 The grant of a patent is no guarantee of its validity – at any time during its life a patent can be open to attack.